 He disconnected and followed his footprints back across the snowy ground toward the Dodge.
 As he approached, Travis jumped down from the bed and slammed the tailgate shut and looked over at him with concern.
 “Everything all right?” he asked.

 “Yeah.
 And no. Can we head back to the hotel now?
 I need to catch Audra before she leaves and beg a favor of her.
 Better if I do it face-to-face…”

 “Sure.”
 Travis tossed the blanket onto the backseat and slid behind the steering wheel.
 “But then I’ve got to get to Glenwood to pick up my horse.”

-Ben slid into the seat beside him and buckled the belt across his torso.
+Ben slid in beside him and buckled his seatbelt.
 “I’ll come with you,” he volunteered.
 “No sense in you circling back through Aspen to pick me up after.”

-In mid-reverse, Travis slammed his boot against the brake, jerking the truck to a stop.
+In mid-reverse, Travis slammed his boot against the brake.
+Jerked the truck to a stop.
 When he looked over at Ben, there was a strange, contorted expression covering his face which was indecipherable.
-It lasted only a second before he consciously forced his facial muscles to relax.
+It lasted only a second before he forced his facial muscles to relax.
 Producing a small smile, he said, “Sure.
 Yes.
 Good idea… But it’d be best if you wait in the truck when we get there.
-This guy can be a real prick at times.”
+This guy can be a real dick sometimes.”

 After reversing out of the pocket of aspen trees they’d been nestled in, Travis returned to the unpaved portion of road which led back to the highway.
 Before them lay the morning – wide open and waiting.